AdaCore/aws/readme.txt

 but we really prefer to have a clean API instead of keeping awkward implementations.

-  Timeouts_Values record in AWS.Client interface has a new field named Response which defines timeout for the receiving a complete response.
+  Timeouts_Values record is now a private type.
+Use the AWS.Client.Timeouts constructor to create the corresponding record.
+This abstraction will avoid future incompatibilities.

   The project file aws_ssl.gpr has been removed.
 It was not working anymore as the SSL configuration is done a configuration time.
 The